• Skip to primary navigation

 • Don't add the miso paste to the boiling soup, it will kill the probiotics in the miso.
 Add it at the end once you've taken the soup off the heat.

-• Leftover soup with last for 4-5 days in an airtight container in the fridge.
+• Store leftover soup for 2-3 days in an airtight container in the fridge.

 Nutrition